aryaethn/ZKHack-Puzzles/README.md

 ├── zkhack-double-trouble-solution/     # Puzzle 3: Inner Product Proof Attack
 ├── zkhack-hidden-in-plain-sight/       # Puzzle 4: Polynomial Commitment Deanonymization (submodule)
 ├── zkhack-strong-adaptivity/           # Puzzle 5: Strong Adaptivity - Fiat-Shamir Vulnerability
-└── bls-signatures/                     # BLS signature library (dependency)
+├── zkhack-soundness-of-music/          # Puzzle 6: Soundness of Music - Zero-Knowledge Proof Soundness Attack (submodule) └── bls-signatures/                     # BLS signature library (dependency)
 ```

+## Important Note

+In writing the codes for each challenge, and writing the README.md and Solutions.md, the Cursor AI has been utilized to help writing better and well-structured codes, because I am mostly a researcher (academic style), not a developer.

 ## Links